Counselling & psychotherapy

 First of all, you don't have to have something 'wrong' with you to benefit from counselling or psychotherapy.
 Many people will start seeing a counsellor or therapist to solve a problem and talk things through but find that their life improves in ways that they did not expect.

-At its simplest, counselling is simply the opportunity to talk regularly with someone who is not part of your life, in a neutral environment, knowing that everything you say will be kept confidential and that the counsellor will not judge you in any way.
+At its simplest, counselling is an opportunity to talk regularly with someone who is not part of your life, in a neutral environment, knowing that everything you say will be kept confidential and that the counsellor will not judge you in any way.
 Lots of ordinary people use counselling when they need a safe, neutral space to reflect on a problem they are having or a difficult feeling such as sadness, grief, anger, depression or anxiety.
 Just being able to talk things through can help you feel better, make changes or find your own answers.
-Counsellors have usually completed 2-3 years of part-time training and should be registered with BACP.

 - life crises, looking for meaning